Operation Büffel

-Operation Büffel ("Buffalo") was a series of local retreats conducted by the German Army Group Centre on the Eastern Front during the period 1–22 March 1943.
+Operation Büffel ("Buffalo") was a series of planned retreats conducted by the German Army Group Centre on the Eastern Front during the period 1–22 March 1943.
 This movement eliminated the Rzhev Salient and shortened the front by 230 mi, releasing twenty-one divisions.
 The withdrawals were accompanied by a ruthless security campaign, resulting in widespread destruction, deportation of the able-bodied population for slave labour, and killings of civilians.